 - Click Add to show the Add MPIO Support dialog box.

 Note: Pay close attention to the instructions in the dialog box for string formatting.
-There should be 4 extra spaces after PURE and 6 extra spaces after FlashArray.
+There should be 4 extra spaces after the capitalized word "PURE" and 6 extra spaces after the word "FlashArray".

 3rd party Device Specific Modules (DSMs) will not claim Pure Storage FlashArray volumes.
 No 3rd party DSMs are supported.
 This includes EMC PowerPath, NetApp ONTAP DSM, HP 3PAR DSM or others.